hrkoren/README_Generator/Develop/ReadMe.md

   * [Questions](#questions)

   ## Description
-  This is a quick and simple auto-generator to create readme markdown files.
+  This is a Readme Generator that uses node.js and allows users to quickly auto-generate a markdown file for their projects.

   ## Installation
-  undefined
+  Install npm, install Inquirer, then open index.js in either Git Bash or VS terminal.
+Run 'node index.js' and follow the prompts.

   ## Usage
-  After installing all needed node package manager files, you can use this program to create readme files.
+  Answer each prompt to create the readme file.

   ## License
   MIT